dnsimple/dnsimple-support/content/articles/secondary-dns.markdown

 If you no longer wish to use Secondary DNS via AXFR, you can simply visit the configuration page for Secondary DNS and choose the <label>Delete secondary DNS configuration</label> button

 ![Delete Secondary DNS Configuration](http://cl.ly/image/3e0M2r1N1b3G/DeleteSecondaryDNSConfiguration.jpg)

+## AXFR Name Server Details

+In order to setup your secondary provider, you will need to give them the server which will respond to AXFR queries.
+Some providers will ask for a host name while others will ask for an IP address.
+The host name will consistently remain **axfr.dnsimple.com**.
+Presently the IP address on that node is 50.31.225.90; however that value is subject to change.